greta-schock/greta-schock/README.md

 ![REST APIs](https://img.shields.io/badge/REST_APIs_-important)

 ---
 My name is Greta Schock and I am a **Full-Stack Software Engineer** living in the PNW.
-When I'm not coding, you can find me playing in the outdoors!
+When I'm not coding, you can find me in the outdoors!

 Please reach out if you have any questions or would like to connect!